pisayacademicsassociation/java-guide/guide/2/classes-extension.md

 # Classes (extended)

 ::: tip
-This page is a follow-up and assumes you know the concepts from the [**Classes, Objects and Packages**](../2/classes-objects-packages.html) section.
+This page is a follow-up and assumes you know the concepts from the [**Classes, Objects, and Packages**](../2/classes-objects-packages.html) section.
 :::

 ## Defining class methods